konsumer/web-zen-dev/README.md

 > [!WARNING]
 > Development has moved to [@zen-fs/devices](https://github.com/zen-fs/devices).
-THis is where I worked our original ideas, but you should use that instead.
+This is where I worked our original ideas, but you should use that instead.

 Write old-linux-style code in any language that targets wasm/wasi, and run it on the web (or anywhere else with js.)